Usability & UX

 - Complete task on file

-That subtle act of clicking through a file system can prove to be significant if a user needs to open more than a couples files in the same directory.
+That subtle act of clicking through a file system can prove to be significant if a user needs to open more than a couple files in the same directory.
+We can alleviate some of the work by changing the process:

 - Click on